 - Toilet paper rolls filled with dryer lint – Toilet paper rolls are saved throughout the year and filled as needed using lint from the dryer’s lint trap.
-This may not be a conventional method but it work.
-And works quite well.
+This may not be a conventional method but it works, and it works quite well.

 - Nutshells –Because the nuts have already gone through the drying process they make excellent firewood kindling.
-This is method is ideal for individuals who have unlimited access to tree nuts, or for those who consume a lot of nuts.
+This method is ideal for individuals who have unlimited access to tree nuts, or for those of us who consume a lot of nuts.

 - Pine needles – Simply rake up the pine needles and dry them next to the wood stove.